 The government appealed the decision mostly on the basis that the trial judge failed to provide sufficient reasons.
 In rejecting that argument, the Full Tribunal held that the accepted evidence of the worker’s doctors “provided adequate support” for the trial judge’s conclusion.

-We were very happy to have helped this worker achieve this outcome after a long battle with the employer.
+Here at legal office – Moloney & Partners we were very happy to have helped this worker achieve this outcome after a long battle with the employer.

 If you have been injured at work and are unsure of your rights, contact us now for a no obligation telephone discussion.